c64cryptoboy/ChiptuneSAK/docs/quantization.rst

 Written music on a page has notes of exact lengths and start times, but live performance of music is always a little imprecise; that is, in part, what makes a live performance feel *live*.

 Most early computer-music formats required that notes start and end on exact time intervals.
-Many popular music genres today use similarly exact notes and rhythms.
+Many popular music genres today also use exact notes and rhythms.

 The process of converting live-performance or inexact to exact start times and durations is called *quantization*.